 Clear and relevant communication with customers can only be achieved if your data is accurate and up-to-date.
 Customer interests and preferences change over time; so, once you capture insight, information needs to be maintained to keep customer interactions meaningful and appropriate.
 And, once again, legislation is being brought to bear to give control back to the consumer.

-Any business in the UK or EU that collects or processes personal data will need to comply with the General Data Protection Regulation (GDPR), which comes into effect in May 2018.
+Any business in the UK or EU that collects or processes personal data needs to comply with the General Data Protection Regulation (GDPR).
 This law governs how sales and marketing organisations collect, manage and process information.
 A key focus area is tighter rules around consent, which must be provided – freely and explicitly – with a clear explanation of what data will be used for.

 GDPR can be viewed as an excellent opportunity to improve the quality of your data to support open and relevant communications with clients.
 Here also, phone-based data cleansing and enhancement services can make this process much easier, more efficient and auditable.